top of page

 Prerequisites – Basic obedience skills.

 This class is for the handler/dog team with no previous experience.
 In this beginner agility class, we will cover some foundation skills and introduce equipment along with short sequences.
 Whether you are or aren’t planning to advance to different levels of agility, this will help you and your dog develop teamwork while having fun.
-This will also set your team up for Beginners Agility II. - 0/5 Spots Filled
+This will also set your team up for Beginners Agility II.

 Conformation – Tracy Duff

-Novice – Rachel Runge
+Novice Agility – Rachel Runge

 This class will focus on sequencing and handler cues.

-Puppy Kindergarten – Karen Bos-Carey
+Puppy Kindergarten – Suze Frentz

 Please contact at Janet Bartosh at sekcclasscoordinator@gmail.com